 Around the time of the accident, the group prepared for their first Teen Author Boot Camp.
-As a writers group, they attended a few writer conferences, none of which really impressed them.
+As a writers group, they attended a few writer conferences.
 While sitting in one particular conference, Jo started to wonder: “Could we do a conference or retreat?”

 The group realized they wanted to encourage young writers, as none of them received much encouragement to write during their teen years.
 So, at one group meeting Jo said, “Why don’t we just put on a writers boot camp for teens?”